Skip to main content

-Single Parent Adoption
+Single Parent Adoption Law

 In 1970, if you had gone to an adoption agency as a single person and applied to adopt a child, you would, unfortunately, have had little chance of success.
 It just didn't happen.

-Historically, marital status was a barrier to adoption.
-There was a strong bias against single-parent adoption.
-The adoption laws reflected the opposition.
-Now that thousands of children in the United States live with one parent, singles have more opportunities to provide a permanent loving home for a child via adoption.
+But now, thousands of children in the United States live with one parent.
+Singles have more opportunities to provide a permanent loving home for a child via adoption.

 In the last several decades, there has been a steady, sizable increase in single-parent adoptions.
 Some believe that it's the fastest-growing trend in the adoption field.
 According to Child Welfare Information Gateway, more than a quarter of all adoptions from foster care were by single people in 2017.

-Why Is Single Parent Adoption Becoming More Prevalent?
+Why Is Single-Parent Adoption Becoming More Common?

 Many factors have encouraged the acceptance of single-parent families.
 Perhaps the most important factor is the growing number of one-parent households due to divorce.
 Many unmarried single women have and keep their babies.